Jamesyu420/Jamesyu420.github.io/_teaching/2024-fall-TA.md

 location: "Beijing, China"
 ---

 This is a course named《深度学习与人工智能》 or *Deep Learning and Artificial Intelligence*, for MBA students.
 The instructor of this course is Prof. Hansheng Wang.
-My TA partner is [Little Lion](https://github.com/Shi12056).
+My TA partners are [Helenology](https://helenology.github.io) and [Little Lion](https://shi12056.github.io/).